Printmaking

 Practice & Learning

-I completed my MA in Printmaking with Distinction at Plymouth College of Art in 2021.
+I completed my MA in Printmaking (passed with Distinction) at Arts University Plymouth) in 2021.
 The course gave me the freedom to experiment and to explore the relationship between theory and practice over two intensive years.
 It also laid the foundation for the direction of my work today—combining traditional print processes with digital methods, using my own photographs and drawings as source material.

 I’m particularly interested in layering techniques and enjoy combining different matrices and processes to create one-off, unique prints rather than editions.
 This approach allows me to stay experimental and respond intuitively to materials as I work.